-This post will tell you how to create bootable USB drive for installing Ubuntu using Rufus tool.
-In this post the bootable USB stick is created on Windows OS.
+In this tutorial you’ll learn how to create bootable USB drive for installing Ubuntu using Rufus tool.
+In this post the bootable USB drive is created on Windows OS.

 Why do you need bootable USB Drive